officialblake/Compute-Strings/README.md

 GMP is required to run this program.

-On unix based systems, this program can be run via:
+This program can be run via:

 ``` g++ main.cpp dfa.cpp -lgmpxx -lgmp -o proj1.out ```